Parasite Eve II: Gameplay

 Parasite Eve II is an action role-playing survival horror video game.
 It uses tank controls: Aya is able to move forwards, backwards, and pivot left and right.
 Camera movement is limited, generally being confined to a single view of a room or area, and cannot be altered by the player.

 Unlike Parasite Eve, there is no Active Time Bar that governs the order of actions during a battle.
 Battles take place in real time, so the player is free to act as they see fit.
 Another contrast is the absence of the 'range dome' seen in the first game, allowing the player to shoot at off-screen targets and engage targets from a safe distance.
 There are also no random battles; enemies will be found wandering in plain view, hence allowing the player to avoid confrontations and plan strategies.
 Aiming, as with most other games of this genre, is accomplished by cycling through the various 'lockable' targets within Aya's range.

 Having locked her abilities gained in the original game, players have to "rediscover" abilities available with Aya's parasite energy (PE).
 This is done by using EXP gained from defeating enemies.
 However, whereas the first game used a levelling up system, in which abilities are unlocked at certain levels, the sequel allows players to choose freely which abilities they want to prioritise.
 These are categorised into 4 elements and can be summarised as follows: fire for offensive abilities, water for health-related abilities, wind for status-related abilities, earth for abilities that affect damage stats (given or taken).
 There are 3 abilities in each element category, and each ability has three tiers (level 1, 2 and 3), with level 3 being the most powerful and costing the least MP.

+There are 48 enemy variations in Parasite Eve II’s ‘bounty roster’, each having their own unique attacks, strengths, and weaknesses.
+Thirteen of these enemies are bosses, dealing more damage and having higher health totals than the rest of the roster.